matei-rares/Miniatures/README.md

 ##### Hi there!
-This repository is like a folder for testing different apis/frameworks or atuomate stuff.
+This repository is like a folder for testing different apis/frameworks or automate stuff.